 Real-Time Ray Tracing

-In April 2019 the developers of the Unreal Engine 4 finally added real-time ray tracing support to the engine.
+In April 2019 developers of the Unreal Engine 4 finally added real-time ray tracing support to the engine.
 You can read more about that in the following blog post at NVIDIA.
-Thanks to the GPU hardware getting much more powerful over the years as well as receiving specialized compute blocks targeted at ray tracing calculations and temporal filtering tricks, you can now actually make some use of ray tracing in real-time and enhance the realism of your scenes with pretty much just a couple of clicks in UE4 (and soon — in Unity as well), to get sharp or area shadows, realistic mirror reflections and even some sweet global illumination.
+Thanks to the GPU hardware getting much more powerful over the years as well as receiving specialized compute blocks targeted at ray tracing calculations and temporal filtering tricks, you can now actually make some use of ray tracing in real-time and enhance the realism of your scenes with pretty much just a couple of clicks in UE4, to get sharp or area shadows, realistic mirror reflections and even some sweet global illumination.
 By combining traditional rasterization for the majority of the shaders used in the scene with a couple of ray traced frame buffers you can get another step closer to that genuine "CG" look for your project.
 Except in real-time!
 Color me impressed.

-If you're interested in how real-time ray tracing works and what's possible with it, I have a blog post dedicated specifically to that — Reality check.
+If you're interested in how real-time ray tracing works and what's possible with it, I have a blog post dedicated specifically to answer those questions — Reality check.
 What is NVIDIA RTX Technology?
 What is DirectX DXR?
 Here's what they can and cannot do.

 A wide variety of post-effects

 Like cherry on a cake these effects turn mediocre renders into nice-looking ones, and good renders into freaking masterpieces.

 Real-time SSS is mostly available as a screen-space effect.
 Unreal Engine absolutely tramples the competition when it comes to SSS.
 Just take a look at this demo: